7 Signs You Grew Up With Emotionally Immature Parents (And Why They Still Affect You)

 Why this still affects you

 Hypervigilance becomes a way of life.
+This hypervigilance can make you feel responsible for managing people's feelings and someone else's emotions, rather than your own.
 As an adult, you may feel responsible for keeping relationships stable, smoothing conflict, or managing other people’s discomfort.

 This can look like anxiety, guilt, or staying in relationships long past the point of reciprocity.